 - Measuring scales

 - Number of visitors coming in and out of your home

 Penalties for Possession for Sale

-Under Health & Safety Code §11350, a simple possession charge can be rectified with drug rehabilitation; this is not available as a sentencing alternative in most situations if you’re charged with possession for sale of a controlled substance.
-However a skilled defense attorney can, depending on the facts of the case, convince the prosecutor to amend the charge to one that permits the defendant to attend a program.
+Under Health & Safety Code §11350, a simple possession charge can be rectified with drug rehabilitation; this is not available as a sentencing alternative in most situations if you’re charged with possession or manufacturing for sale of a controlled substance.
+However a skilled defense criminal lawyer can, depending on the facts of the case, convince the prosecutor to amend the charge to one that permits the defendant to attend a program.

 If you are convicted of possession for sale, you can be facing prison.
 If you are arrested for possession for sale of a controlled substance you may be charged with Health and Safety Code Sections §11351 or Heath and Safety Code §11378 depending on the type of controlled substance you were possessing.
 All drug sales charges are filed as felonies.
 Health and Safety Code Section 11351 carries a maximum incarceration time of 4 years in state prison while Health and Safety Code Section 11378 carries a maximum of 3 years in state prison.

 Take notice that the maximum and minimum sentences vary for possession for sale, depending on any past criminal history, and any evidence of having sought drug treatment.
 Also, sentences may start between 2—4 years in prison, but increase rapidly to 20 or even 30 years if certain aggravating circumstances are proved (like having a large amount of the drugs, repeat offenders, etc.) are shown.
 The basic rule of thumb is the more of a drug you have and the more dangerous the drug is, the more likely it is that you are looking at a long prison sentence.